• Skip to main content

 How to apply this model?

-• First and foremost, gather all the data that point you toward any or all symptoms of poor performance.
+• First and foremost, gather all the data that points you toward any or all symptoms of poor performance.

-• Specify inputs i.e, whether it’s environment, resources, or history that is causing these poor performances.
+• Specify inputs, i.e, whether it’s the environment, resources, or history that is causing these poor performances.

 • Identify which outputs are required at the organizational level so that the organization can meet all strategic objectives.